 What are you doing today?

 What obstacles block your path?

-Establish Sidebar Rules: Scrum is just for status updates to the team.
-Everything else should be sidebarred and addressed in separate meetings, as regulated by the Scrum Master.
+Establish sidebar rules: Scrum is just for status updates to the team.
+Everything else should be set aside and addressed in separate meetings, as regulated by the Scrum Master.

 Wherever you see issues, try to implement fixes.

 And that’s all there is to getting your Scrum meetings off the ground.
 With a successful Agile setup, you’ll start saving far more time each week than what you invested in establishing it initially.